feast-dev/feast/docs/getting-started/architecture-and-components/write-patterns.md

 There are two ways a client (or Data Producer) can *_send_* data to the online store:

 1. Synchronously
-   - Using an API call for a small number of entities or a single entity
+   - Using a synchronous API call for a small number of entities or a single entity (e.g., using the [`push` or `write_to_online_store` methods](https://docs.feast.dev/reference/data-sources/push#pushing-data)) or the Feature Server's [`push` endpoint](https://docs.feast.dev/reference/feature-servers/python-feature-server#pushing-features-to-the-online-and-offline-stores))
 2. Asynchronously
-   - Using an API call for a small number of entities or a single entity (e.g., using the [`push` or `write_to_online_store` methods](https://docs.feast.dev/reference/data-sources/push#pushing-data)) or the Feature Server's [`push` endpoint](https://docs.feast.dev/reference/feature-servers/python-feature-server#pushing-features-to-the-online-and-offline-stores))
+   - Using an asynchronous API call for a small number of entities or a single entity (e.g., using the [`push` or `write_to_online_store` methods](https://docs.feast.dev/reference/data-sources/push#pushing-data)) or the Feature Server's [`push` endpoint](https://docs.feast.dev/reference/feature-servers/python-feature-server#pushing-features-to-the-online-and-offline-stores))
-   - Using a "batch job" for a large number of entities (e.g., using a [batch materialization engine]([url](https://docs.feast.dev/getting-started/architecture-and-components/batch-materialization-engine)))
+   - Using a "batch job" for a large number of entities (e.g., using a [batch materialization engine](https://docs.feast.dev/getting-started/architecture-and-components/batch-materialization-engine))

 Note, in some contexts, developers may "batch" a group of entities together and write them to the online store in a single API call.
 This is a common pattern when writing data to the online store to reduce write loads but we would